-Many ISP’s advertise upload and download bandwidth in terms of a maximum speed.
+Many ISPs advertise upload and download bandwidth in terms of maximum and minimum speed.

-For example an Internet package might be advertised as “Up to 10 Mb/s up and 30 Mb/s down!”.
+For example, an Internet package might be advertised as “Up to 10 Mbps up and 30 Mbps down”.
 This particular “up to” phrasing is used because Internet speeds can vary.
-If using a cable network, for example, you’re sharing Internet with other cable users within a geographical area, so your bandwidth may slow during “peak” periods of Internet activity during the day.
+If using a cable network, for example, you’re sharing the Internet with other cable users within a geographical area, so your bandwidth may slow during “peak” periods of Internet activity during the day.

-Some ISP also have bandwidth usage maximums – so be aware your live stream doesn’t go beyond your monthly upload cap or you may be charged additional fees.
+Some ISPs also have bandwidth usage maximums – so be aware your live stream doesn’t go beyond your monthly upload cap, or you may be charged additional fees.

-If using these techniques, it’s essential to consider that each additional program you publish adds to your total outgoing bit rate and therefore requires additional upload bandwidth availability.
+Keep in mind that each additional program you publish adds to your total outgoing bitrate and requires additional upload bandwidth availability.